 So, if you have a hobby or some experience that is peculiar for a student to have but you can use that to highlight skills which are relevant for what you are applying for.
 Don’t leave it out.
 For example, a friend of mine is on a juggling team.
 Not your average solicitors’ hobby but great for showcasing perseverance, commitment and teamwork.

 Often the sad truth is, if you know someone, this will place you miles ahead of other candidates.
 Perhaps it won’t be a literal push forward in the rankings – as this would be massively unfair.

 However, having some insider knowledge after an in-depth conversation with someone at the firm you are applying to will be invaluable in perfecting training contract/ vacation scheme applications.

-To do this, you can use the social media platform LinkedIn where many professionals are happy to help you with your career based endeavours, attend law careers fair in your area or at your university and network with potential firms, or send a quick email to someone at the firm you are interested in politely asking for some guidance.
+To do this, you can use LinkedIn where many professionals are happy to help you with your career based endeavours, attend law careers fair in your area or at your university and network with potential firms, or send a quick email to someone at the firm you are interested in politely asking for some guidance.